laripeanuts/radix-fullstack-challenge/README.md

 3. Setup the database:

-- Initialize db in a docker compose container:
+- Initialize db in a docker compose container or run a local instance of PostgreSQL, don't forget to change the `DATABASE_URL` in the `.env` file to your database url.
+To run the docker compose, run the following command:

 ```bash
 docker-compose up -d